teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 In this example, we extracted from the main bundle some vendors like react(-dom), react-router(-dom).

-But we'll not stop at this point as we can divide our main bundle further and further using route-based code splitting.
+Now, the client code can also be split based on the routes.
 This way of optimization requires changing not only the configs but also the code.
+The process can be done in 2 simple steps:

-At first, let's edit webpack's output settings.
+1. Modify wepack's configuration.

 ```js
 const webpack = require("webpack");